codio/knowledge/source/instructors/admin/integration/lti-enrol.rst

 3. Enable **Enrol to course only** setting to generate the link.

 ..
-Note:: When you enabled the **Enrol to course only** setting, Grades will not be passed back to the LMS.
+Note:: When you enabled the **Enrol to course only** setting, Grades will not be passed back to the LMS although you can use a :ref:`Webhook <webhooks>` if required.